Sciss/Mellite-website/src/paradox/tut_soundprocesses2.md

 ```

 This is the companion object of the trait (type) `Proc`.
 Often we create instances of classes and traits not through `new ClassName`
 but through a method on their companion object.
 This is the case here.
-But shouldn't that call then have been `Proc.apply[S]`?
+But should that call then not have been `Proc.apply[S]`?

 @@@ note